RedisAI/RedisAI/docs/commands.md

 * **device**: the device that will execute the model can be of:
     * **CPU**: a CPU device
     * **GPU**: a GPU device
-* **TAG**: an optional string for tagging the model, such as a version number or any arbitrary identifier
+* **TAG**: an optional string for tagging the model such as a version number or any arbitrary identifier
-* **BATCHSIZE**: batch incoming requests from multiple clients if they hit the same model and if input tensors have the same shape.
-Upon MODELRUN, the request queue is visited, input tensors from compatible requests are concatenated along the 0-th (batch) dimension, up until BATCHSIZE is exceeded.
-The model is then run for the entire batch, results are unpacked back among the individual requests and the respective clients are unblocked.
-                If the batch size of the inputs to the first request in the queue exceeds BATCHSIZE, the request is served in any case.
-Default is 0 (no batching).
+* **BATCHSIZE**: when provided with an `n` that is greater than 0, the engine will batch incoming requests from multiple clients that use the model with input tensors of the same shape.
+When `AI.MODELRUN` is called the requests queue is visited and input tensors from compatible requests are concatenated along the 0th (batch) dimension until `n` is exceeded.
+The model is then run for the entire batch and the results are unpacked back to the individual requests unblocking their respective clients.
+If the batch size of the inputs to of first request in the queue exceeds `BATCHSIZE`, the request is served immediately (default value: 0).
-* **MINBATCHSIZE**: Do not execute a MODELRUN until the batch size has reached MINBATCHSIZE.
+* **MINBATCHSIZE**: when provided with an `m` that is greater than 0, the engine will postpone calls to `AI.MODELRUN` until the batch's size had reached `m`.
 This is primarily used to force batching during testing, but it can also be used under normal operation.
-In this case, note that requests for which MINBATCHSIZE is not reached will hang indefinitely.
+In this case, note that requests for which `m` is not reached will hang indefinitely (defai;t value: 0).
-                   Default is 0 (no minimum batch size).
 * **INPUTS**: one or more names of the model's input nodes (applicable only for TensorFlow models)
 * **OUTPUTS**: one or more names of the model's output nodes (applicable only for TensorFlow models)
 * **model**: the Protobuf-serialized model